|

 • Certain administrative utilities decisions

-and Sacramento.
-Sometimes, the Court holds special sessions in other
+Angeles, and Sacramento.
+Sometimes, the Court holds special

-Court, and at least four must agree on the final decision.
-All other
+Supreme Court, and at least four must agree on the final

-Official Reports, which can be found on the California Courts website
+which can be found on the California Courts website at www.courtinfo.ca.gov/courts/.

-voters at the next general election.
-After the end of their 12-year
+by the voters at the next general election.
+After the end

-term, they must be confirmed by the voters again.
+of their 12-year term, they must be confirmed by the voters

 Federal District Court